The goal of the Teacher Education programs are to produce teachers who are:

-• be flexible and caring
+- flexible and caring

-• be personally responsible
+- personally responsible

-• address the unique developmental and educational needs of each learner to assure success
+- able to address the unique developmental and educational needs of each learner to assure success

-Through the Education programs, Dominican College students are prepared to create a productive learning environment; to plan and execute instructional activities; to monitor and assess student learning; to address the special developmental and educational needs of students in lower and upper grades; to work effectively with all students, regardless of gender; to work with students from minority cultures and from homes where English is not spoken; to work with students with various disabilities and with those who are gifted and talented.
+Program graduates are prepared to create a productive learning environment; to plan and execute instructional activities; to monitor and assess student learning; to address the special developmental and educational needs of students in lower and upper grades; to work effectively with all students, regardless of gender; to work with students from minority cultures and from homes where English is not spoken; to work with students with various disabilities and with those who are gifted and talented.

-UNDERGRADUATE PROGRAMS Dominican College offers programs leading to eligibility for New York State Certification in the following areas:
+Dominican College offers programs leading to eligibility for New York State Certification in the following areas:

 Students desiring to prepare for careers in Childhood Education or Childhood Education/Students with Disabilities may pursue either a Bachelor of Arts or a Bachelor of Science in Education degree.